salimchami/historyscan/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the CC BY-NC License - see the LICENSE.md file for details.